Anthonymoe/sql-to-do-list/README.md

 - npm install express and pg
 - set up server
 - basic interface(HTML/CSS)
-- set up router for inventor
+- set up router for to do list ( require and use server.js )
 - create db w/table and some test data
 - connect to db and do a test query (SELECT *)